M.R. Kukrit’s Heritage Home

 There are five houses in the compound, all of which are traditional Thai houses which were originally from the central region of Thailand and are over 100 years old.
 They were brought to Bangkok between 1960-1980 and reassembled in their current location.
-The first pavilion is separate from the main house and was used for meetings, banquets, and religious ceremonies.
+The first pavilion is separate from the main house and used for meetings, banquets, and religious ceremonies.
 It now houses an impressive collection of Khon masks.

 In between the pavilion is a Khmer-style garden decorated with miniature bonsai-type trees and sculptures.
 The central house has an open ground floor that was used for dining and informal meetings.
 On the upper level are five separate houses that were used as a praying room, a sitting room, a bedroom, a library and an exhibition room containing many rare antiquities.
 At the back of the upper level is a bird watching platform overlooking an attractive Thai style garden with a pond.